 Remote population surveillance for COVID-19 in the Fenland cohort

-The speed at which coronavirus disease (COVID-19) has spread around the world has created a global health emergency.
-There is an urgent need for studies to contribute to the understanding of how to mitigate the pandemic and to support decision-making over the coming months.
-With the government enforced lockdown easing around the country, one of the key issues is how to avoid further waves of infection.
+The speed at which coronavirus disease (COVID-19) has spread around the world created a global health emergency.
+There was an urgent need for studies to contribute to the understanding of how to mitigate the pandemic and to support decision-making.

-In this study antibody testing will be repeated at regular intervals so that we can see if those with a positive antibody status remain positive throughout the study period.
+In this study antibody testing was repeated at regular intervals so that we can see if those with a positive antibody status remain positive throughout the study period.
 The study will be for 6 or 12 months, depending on the COVID-19 infection rates.

-This study also aims to measure the effect of the national COVID-19 restrictions including social distancing on health-related behaviours such as diet, physical activity, wellbeing and mental health during this period.
+This study also aimed to measure the effect of the national COVID-19 restrictions including social distancing on health-related behaviours such as diet, physical activity, wellbeing and mental health during this period.

 No single study on its own will be sufficient to understand risk factors for COVID-19 disease progression and the Fenland COVID-19 study is designed to contribute to multi-study analyses to better understand and manage the COVID-19 pandemic.